Smithsonian Summer Camp instructors bring a variety of backgrounds and expertise to our camps

 Jessica Andrews is a Baltimore-based artist and educator with a passion for arts integration and studio-based learning.
 She has taught at the Smithsonian Summer Camp since 2015, at after-school programs and in schools in Baltimore City, and in the Maryland Science Center DIY space.
-Jessica received her BFA in Art Education from Virginia Commonwealth University School of the Arts.
 When not teaching art, Jessica can be found knitting, hiking, or swing dancing around the DMV.

 Dawn Arkinson-Red Cloud

 Dawn Arkinson-Red Cloud is an enrolled member of the Chippewa-Cree Tribe of Rocky Boy, Montana and has descendancy from the Blackfeet and Nakota Sioux tribes and has knowledge of all three cultures.
 Dawn has an education in Lakota Studies, Tribal Law, and Social Work.
 She is married to Darrell Red Cloud and has resided among the Lakota people for almost nine years, learning of the language and culture.

 Zach Arlt graduates from George Mason University in May with a BA in History.
 Last summer was the first in seven years that Zach did not work at a summer camp, because he was here in DC interning with Discovery Theater learning all about museum theater.
 He hails from the great state of New Jersey, and while he misses the bagels dearly, he is excited to be back in the summer camp world and for his first year as a Camp Instructor at the Smithsonian!

 Patrick Carter is a studio artist and Art Education graduate student at Virginia Commonwealth University.
 Patrick works mostly in textiles and currently teaching weaving and yarn dyeing classes at the Visual Arts Center of Richmond.